 - Share any good news that you have as well as what you’ve been up to.
 Invite others to share any good news they have.

 - In general, you should be listening more than you talk.
-Whilst doing this it is important to listen without judgement.
-You don’t want to be seen as a senior manager doing an inspection, but more as a peer or coach engaging in a dialogue around how things are going and how to improve things.
+Whilst doing this it is important to listen without judgment.
+You don’t want to be seen as a senior manager doing an inspection, but more as a peer or coach engaging in a dialogue about how things are going and how to improve things.

 - Practice active listening, recapping what you’re being told and using questions to dig deeper.

-- Practice MBWA on your own, don’t bring you entourage or secretary with you.
-This is your chance to connect to your staff.
+- Practice MBWA on your own, don’t bring your entourage or secretary with you.
+This is your chance to connect with your staff.